-Vegetarians swear by tofu, but is it appropriate for dogs?
-This is debatable, even for humans, since experts make conflicting recommendations regarding soya.
+Vegetarians swear by tofu, but is it okay for your dog?
+This is debatable, even for humans, since experts make conflicting recommendations about soya.

 What’s certain is that tofu, coagulated soy milk, is unnatural for a dog.
-They’re primarily carnivorous.
-You may enjoy eating bean curb, but that doesn’t mean pets should partake.
+You may enjoy bean curb, but that doesn’t mean a pet should partake.

 What may be considered a healthy diet, including soy-based foods, isn’t necessarily appropriate for animals.
-So, serving of tofu isn’t toxic for dogs, it’s generally not well-suited for them either.
+With that said, tofu isn’t toxic for dogs.

 Can I Give My Dog Tofu?
 Answer: Not Recommended